hnucamendi/codingCheatSheet/JavaScript/README.md

 // ]
 ```

-We will talk about the `names[0]` syntax soon, but we are choosing the index in which to place our values into. we, can also create arrays with [] square brackets, here is the same array initialized that way:
+We will talk about the `names[0]` syntax soon, but we are choosing the index in which to place our values into. we can also create arrays with [] square brackets, here is the same array initialized that way:

 ```JavaScript
 const names = [